 Fabric Tube Method

 By cutting a large parallelogram of fabric and marking diagonal lines, it’s possible to skip the end-to-end stitching of bias strips in pieced strips method above.
 In the fabric tube method of making bias quilt binding, the quilter offsets the drawn lines by one and sews together the parallelogram into a fabric tube along the pinned edge.
 Later, one continuous line is cut in a spiral around the tube.
 One drawback to this method is that the continuous binding must be cut with scissors, so it is not as quick or precise as cutting strips with a rotary cutter and ruler.
-Learn how to make continuous bias binding via the fabric tube method at Khaos Kostumes.

 This method merges the best aspects of the previous two.
 Pat Bravo shares her continuous bias binding tutorial on the Art Gallery Fabrics blog.
 By creating a fabric tube and cutting on drawn lines, you can follow this method to rotary cut continuous bias binding.
 Just follow the diagrams and remember to leave several vertical inches of the tube uncut, which you’ll later offset with diagonal cuts across the rows.
-For step-by-step photos of this method, visit Bluprint instructor Yahaira Ferreira’s blog, Bitter Purl.
-She also includes a helpful chart which shows you how much fabric to cut for your quilt binding.
+For step-by-step photos of this method, visit Craftsy instructor Yahaira Ferreira’s blog, Bitter Purl.
+She also includes a helpful chart that shows you how much fabric to cut for your quilt binding.

 Although each of these methods creates a long strip of bias binding, there will still be a few visible seams where the fabric was pieced together.
 To make the seams lie flat in the finished binding, press them open with an iron before folding the binding in half lengthwise.

 Make a scrappy bias binding from leftover fabric strips with this tutorial from Julie Herman of Jaybird Quilts.
-Julie also shares a great tutorial on how to bind curves by using plenty of clips, sewing pins and a walking foot on her sewing machine.
+Julie also shares a great tutorial on how to bind curves by using plenty of clips, sewing pins, and a walking foot on her sewing machine.
 Tip: Use a strip of blue painter’s tape to mark a 1/4” guide on your sewing machine to help guide you as you stitch on quilt binding.

 Do you prefer straight-grain or bias quilt binding on your quilts?
 Check out more on quilt binding here.